NeoSahadeo/journal/src/posts/2025-04-07-controller-for-piperwire-wires-and-sample-rate.md

 I use the utilities provided by the [Pipewire Programs](https://docs.pipewire.org/page_programs.html).
 Its mainly just wrapper commands around `pw-link` and `pw-cli` with some regex to tie everything together.

-There is a small by with a division by zero error that occurs when no instances of a process occurs during a query so feel free to modify the code to fix that.
+There is a small bug with a division by zero error that occurs when no instances of a process occurs during a query so feel free to modify the code to fix that.

 Usage: